Brazil at the 2024 Summer Olympics

-Brazil is scheduled to compete at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
+Brazil competed at the 2024 Summer Olympics in Paris from 26 July to 11 August 2024.
 Brazilian athletes have appeared in every edition of the Summer Olympic Games from 1920 onwards, except for Amsterdam 1928.

+Olympic gold medalist in 2020 Summer Olympics canoeist Isaquias Queiroz and rugby sevens player Raquel Kochhann were the country's opening ceremony flagbearers.
+Meanwhile, Olympic champions beach volleyball players Ana Patrícia Ramos and Duda Lisboa were the country's flagbearers during the closing ceremony.

+Brazil was represented by more female than male athletes for the first time in the Summer Olympics (123 men and 154 women).
+The female athletes also won more medals and all the gold medals.